I’M ALLOWED, I’M NOT ALLOWED – if only I could be sure!

 • not like everything & even hate some things

-• take care of our needs, be self motivating
+• take care of our needs, be self-motivating

-REVIEW: Healthy parents teach & encourage these things & don’t demand / expect their children to somehow earn them.
-But we did not receive that kind of nurturing, & only grudgingly given ‘love’ conditionally, if at all.
+We did not receive that kind of nurturing, & only grudgingly given ‘love’ conditionally, if at all.
 Instead our family stated or implied :

 “Do what we want, be what we want – then we’ll let you live…..OR ELSE” (ARTICLE….)

-CONTRAST – Healthy parents show LOVE when they:
+Healthy parents show LOVE when they:

 – provide physical basics (food, shelter, clothes….)